Sammy Smith (soccer, born 2005): Skiing career

 Smith followed her sister into skiing when she was five.
 She spent winters in Sun Valley, Idaho, growing up.
 She preferred freestyle skiing before she broke her leg and switched to Nordic skiing in 2021.

 Smith was first named to the United States Ski Team for cross-country skiing in 2022.
 She made her World Cup debut in Norway in March 2023.
 She won silver in the freestyle sprint at the 2024 Nordic Junior World Ski Championships, the best ever result for an American in the event.

 Smith was promoted to the US Ski A Team in 2024, becoming one of the youngest skiers to make the top team at 18 years old.
+She represented the United States in cross-country skiing at the 2026 Winter Olympics in Milano Cortina.

 Personal life

 Smith's father, Stephen, is a radiation oncologist who played college soccer at Duke.
 Her mother, Kristin, is a lawyer who rowed crew and swam at Stanford.
-She has an older sister, Logan, who plays soccer with her at Stanford, and a younger brother, Tucker.
+She has an older sister, Logan, who played soccer with her at Stanford, and a younger brother, Tucker.

+Cross-country skiing results

+All results are sourced from the International Ski Federation (FIS).